UniversaBlockchain/UniCherryGarden/docs/unicherrypicker-synchronization.md

 * `eth.syncing.highestBlock` – the block that the Ethereum node reports is the latest which it is aware about, but may not have the full information about it; typically `eth.syncing.highestBlock` ≥ `eth.syncing.currentBlock`.
 * `syncers.max_reorg` – the configuration setting defining the number of blocks how far we do even check for reorgs.

+##### 1. Is node reachable

+If `max(ucg_block.number)` > `eth.syncing.currentBlock`, it means the Ethereum node was probably wiped/restarted (and our DB has more information than the node) and is still being synced; so we should not go further, and go to `pauseThenMustCheckReorg` state instead, waiting until the Ethereum node syncs-up further to be able to even ask it for reorg data.

+Another case for us to think the node is unreachable, is if our recent `eth.syncing` data from the Ethereum node is even unavailable.

+(Interestingly, if there are no blocks in `ucg_block` – that’s okay and we go to the next step; at least we didn’t fail).

+##### 2. Reorg check check

+Otherwise, if the basic data sanity is ensured (and “the node is reachable”), we going further to question if we need to check for reorg.

+Checking for reorg is a resource-consuming operation, too – at least, it will need to get the hashes for a number of blocks from the DB and from the Ethereum node; think about like 100 records from DB and 100 records from the Ethereum node.

+We actually do not need to check for reorg very often, even when moving the HeadSyncer forward.
+There are some cases when we *must* do it (like, when we launch the system for the first time).
+On most of the subsequent iterations we *may* do it.

+The HeadSyncer internal state contains a flag `nextIterationMustCheckReorg` which is related to the “must”-condition.
+If it is set, we *undoubtedly do* the reorg check phase – i.e. the reorg reorg check **is needed**.
+If it is unset, we still “may” check the reorg.

 The conditions for the “we may do reorg check but should we?” question are following:

-* If there are no blocks in `ucg_block`, reorg check **is not needed** (as we don’t know any blocks).
+* If there are no blocks in `ucg_block`, reorg check **is not needed** (as we don’t have any blocks to check).
-* If `max(ucg_block.number)` > `eth.syncing.currentBlock`, it means the Ethereum node was probably wiped/restarted (and our DB has more information than the node) and is still being synced; so we should not go further, and go to `pauseThenMustCheckReorg` state instead, waiting until the Ethereum node syncs-up larger to even ask it for reorg data.
 * If `max(ucg_block.number)` < `eth.syncing.currentBlock - syncers.max_reorg`, it means we are very far from the current tip of the blockchain, and we are hurrying to sync it up to it.
-We did the reorg-check once after the bootup; but now, as we are in hurry, the reorg check **is not needed**.
+We did the reorg-check once after the bootup (in some “mustCheckReorg” condition); but now, as we are in hurry, the reorg check **is not needed**.
-* Otherwise, we are in a situation when latest our stored block is within the “danger zone” for the reorg.
-For the most safety, reorg check **is needed**.
+* Otherwise, we are in a situation when the latest of our stored blocks is within the “danger zone” for the reorg.
+For the utmost safety, the reorg check **is needed**.

-##### 2. Reorg check
+##### 3. Reorg check

-If “reorg check check” decided we need to do a reorg check we do it:
+If “reorg check check” decided we need to do the reorg check we do it:

 `reorgCheckEndBlock` to read: `max(ucg_block.number).`